Asymptotics for Strassen's Optimal Transport Problem: Introduction

-In 1965, Strassen \cite{strassen1965existence} considered an excess-cost probability version of the OT problem, in which the \emph{excess-cost probability} (i.e., the probability that the cost function is larger than some given value), instead of the expectation, is to be minimized.
-Formally, it is defined as follows. \begin{defn} For $\alpha\in\mathbb{R}$, the \emph{optimal excess-cost probability (ECP) }between $P_{X}$ and $P_{Y}$ is defined as
+where $C_{\mathrm{b}}(\mathcal{X})$ denotes the collection of bounded continuous functions $\phi:\mathcal{X}\to\mathbb{R}$, and $L^{1}(P_{X})$ denotes the collection of integrable functions $\phi:\mathcal{X}\to\mathbb{R}$ with respect to the distribution $P_{X}$. \end{thm} In 1965, Strassen \cite{strassen1965existence} considered an excess-cost probability version of the OT problem, in which the \emph{excess-cost probability}, instead of the expectation, is to be minimized, as shown in the following definition.
+Here the excess-cost probability refers to the probability that the cost function is larger than a given value. \begin{defn} For $\alpha\ge0$, the \emph{optimal excess-cost probability (ECP) }between $P_{X}$ and $P_{Y}$ with respect to the cost function $c$ is defined as\footnote{Similarly to, and also as a specific case of the last footnote, for brevity, when the (joint) distribution of the random variables involved in a probability is clear from context, we will also omit the subscript ``$(X,Y)\sim P_{XY}$''.}